Welrod: Development

 The Welrod was used primarily by the British Special Operations Executive (SOE) but was also used by the American Office of Strategic Services (OSS) and Resistance forces.

-The Welrod was a "sanitised" weapon, meaning that it had no markings indicating its manufacturer or country of origin; it was marked only with a serial number and some inscrutable symbols and letters.
-The Birmingham Small Arms Company Limited (BSA) confirmed that they manufactured some Welrod pistols but that they put no markings at all on them, so it is likely that any markings were added by the British military after delivery.
+The Welrod is a "sanitised" weapon, meaning that it has no markings indicating its manufacturer or country of origin; it is marked only with a serial number and some inscrutable symbols and letters.
+The Birmingham Small Arms Company Limited (BSA) confirmed that it manufactured some Welrod pistols but put no markings at all on them, so it is likely that any markings were added by the British military after delivery.

-The original model was the Welrod Mk II, chambered for .32 ACP.
-This was the primary model.
-Due to poor field results, the Welrod Mk I was subsequently developed using 9×19mm Parabellum rounds.
+The original Mk.I Welrod is of a bolt-action design.
+Though 500 were ordered, it is not clear if it ever got beyond the prototype stage, but at least one prototype is known to have survived.
+The Welrod Mk II, chambered for .32 ACP is the primary model.
+Due to poor field results, the Welrod 9mm Mk I was subsequently developed using 9×19mm Parabellum rounds.